The exciting convenience experienced in online schools isn’t free from varying challenges.

 Reports have shown that one of the most common distractions for students is digital distractions.

-If you attend an online school, this will even be more on the increase.
+If you attend an online school, this will be on the increase.

-So, can you do it?
-The best approach is to question your online habits, and you have to be honest with how you answer the question.
+The best approach is to question your online habits, and you have to be honest with your answers.

 6. Limit Social Media Use